folio-org/okapi/doc/guide.md

 It lists its PID (process ID) and says it `succeeded deploying verticle`.
 That means it is running, and listening on the default port which happens to be 9130, and using the 'inmemory' storage.
-For MongoDb storage, add `-Dstorage=mongo` to the command line.
+For MongoDB storage, add `-Dstorage=mongo` to the command line.